Ubaid9740/Ubaid/README.md

 - 🤝 I am open to Collaborate on **data science and machine learning projects that could enhance my skills. my skills**

-- 📦 **I have build variouse AI models and also worked with opencv**
+- 📦 **I have build variouse AI/ML models and also worked with opencv**

 - 📫 How to reach me **www.linkedin.com/in/ubaid-rehman-8883a1297**